Uberspace/manual/source/background-network.rst

 within their own little `network namespace`_, similarily to how docker handles networking for its containers.
 This gives them their own ``veth_...`` interface and funnily enough, their own loopback / ``127.0.0.1``.
-Connections to the outside are then NATed, direct, raw TCP or UDP connections from the internet are currently not supported.
+Connections to the out are then NATed, direct, raw TCP or UDP connections from the internet are currently not supported.

 .. note::